g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 Just like that, you are done!

 >**Please Note**: If you are experiencing difficulty with the installation process.
-Check the official documentation: https://playwright.dev/
+Check the official documentation: [Playwright's official documentation](https://playwright.dev/)

 Selenium: Selenium has the most involved setup among the three tools.
 For starters, you need to have the drivers for the browsers you want to test with.
 So if you wish to test your applications with Chrome and Firefox, you will need to have both browsers installed alongside their Selenium webdrivers.
 This tedious setup process can be abstracted by the client library, giving you a straightforward way of running your tests.
 However, this convenience is not present in all Selenium client libraries.